How Much Space Do You Need for Oyster Mushroom Cultivation?

 Electricity

-To estimate your monthly production per square meter, divide the yield by the size of your grow room.
+To estimate your monthly production per square meter, simply divide your total yield by the size of your grow room.

-For more detailed information on improving mushroom yields, check out our articles on How to Increase Yield and Optimal Microclimate Settings.
+📌For more detailed information on improving mushroom yields, check out our articles on How to Increase Yield and Optimal Сlimate Settings.

 What Else Affects the Yield Per Square Meter?

-Aside from the natural productivity of your substrate and how well your microclimate is adjusted, there are other important factors that influence how many mushrooms you can harvest per square meter (or 10 square feet).
+Aside from the quality of your substrate and your climate settings, several factors influence how many mushrooms you can harvest from your space.

 If you want to fully utilize your space and build shelving all the way to the ceiling, remember: airflow behaves differently in tall rooms.
 You’ll need to adjust your ventilation system accordingly to ensure all levels receive fresh air and maintain humidity balance.